Ibalizumab-uiykBrand Name: Trogarzo Other Names: Hu5A8, IBA, Ibalizumab, TMB-355, TNX-355 Drug Class: Post-attachment Inhibitor

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Whether ibalizumab-uiyk can harm an unborn baby is unknown.
-Talk to your health care provider about possible risks with taking ibalizumab-uiyk when pregnant.
+Talk to your health care provider about the risks and benefits of taking ibalizumab-uiyk during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking ibalizumab-uiyk.